Dieglock/TableLab/README.md

 # Usage

-Lets say the bean in question is a trilingual dictionary entry like Word(id, nombre, name, nomine, description, created, updated);
+Lets say the bean in question is a trilingual dictionary entry like Word(id, nombre, name, nomine, description, image (string), created, updated);

 1. Extend TableLab with your object: